purescript-freedom/purescript-freedom/docs/02-Concepts.md

 `purescript-freedom` has mechanism called `OperativeElement`.

-Simply put, it is a mechanism that child nodes are not drawn immediately, and allows users to determine the drawing timing and parent node.
+Simply put, it is a mechanism that child nodes are not rendered immediately, and allows users to determine the rendering timing and parent node.

 By this mechanism, in these case(e.g. virtual list, css transition), you can implement some UI with hiding implementation should be hide, without user defined local state.